This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 - Cut off roots that feel soggy

-- Remove wet soil without damaging the root ball of your pothos
+- Remove wet soil without damaging the root system of your pothos

 - You can re-pot your pothos in a smaller container